Cursor

 Suggested Workflow

-The following example demonstrates how a developer might use Agentic Workflow with a repository through a supported AI client.
+The following example demonstrates how a developer might use Agentic Workflow with an existing repository through a supported AI client.

 Plan a New Project from a Repository